Travel Guides

 General Recommendations

-Check the Centers for Disease Control and Prevention (CDC) travel website to get the latest news on infectious diseases at your destination.
 Measles is making a comeback globally, and unvaccinated travelers are carrying it back to their hometowns.
-The standard recommendations include: the measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
-2
+The standard recommendations include the measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.

-COVID-19 Considerations:
+COVID-19 Considerations

 Region-Specific Vaccines:

 In areas of Eastern Europe and for travelers who plan to spend time outdoors in wooded areas, vaccinations for tick-borne encephalitis are advisable, says the CDC.
 Hepatitis A vaccines are recommended for travelers visiting regions with lower standards of sanitation.
-2

 Dangers, Threats, and Alerts

-While it is statistically very unlikely that you would encounter a terrorist attack while on vacation, Europe has seen various terrorist attacks over recent years.
 While voyaging, remain alert in public places and follow local authority advisories.
 Before setting off, give the U.S. State Department's website one last look for the latest travel alerts and warnings.

-Pickpocketing and Scams:
+Pickpocketing and Scams

-All of those wonderful destinations that you’ve been longing to visit are happy hunting grounds for thieves.
+Those wonderful destinations that you’ve been longing to visit are happy hunting grounds for thieves.
 Petty theft, particularly pickpocketing, is prevalent in crowded tourist locations.

-Natural Disasters:
+Natural Disasters

-Disaster can strike anywhere, and doesn’t care if you're on vacation.
-From earthquakes in Italy and Greece, to volcanic activity in Iceland, to flooding in parts of Central and Eastern Europe - Europe has a few geological hotspots.
 While there’s generally not much you can do to prevent being in the wrong place at the wrong time, registering at the consulate upon arrival will help officials to track you down to help.
 Additionally, local governments provide guidelines on how to act during such events, so it’s wise to familiarize yourself with these procedures.

 Areas to Avoid

-High-Crime Neighborhoods:
+High-Crime Neighborhoods

-Political Demonstrations:
+Political Demonstrations

 Border Regions:

-Traveling to Europe can be an incredibly rewarding and enriching experience when done safely.
-By preparing ahead, taking a few simple steps, and keeping your wits about you, you can have a sublime visit with memories that last a lifetime.
+By preparing ahead, taking a few simple steps like buying travel insurance, knowing emergency numbers, learning a few phrases in local languages, and keeping your wits about you, you can have a sublime visit with memories that last a lifetime.

 Disclaimer: Welcome to the AXA Assistance USA Travel Insurance Blog by AXA Assistance USA Travel Insurance!
 The Blog is intended to provide you with entertaining and educational information of a general nature.
 The articles are for editorial purposes only and are not intended to replace the advice of a qualified professional.
 Please contact AXA Assistance USA if you have any questions.
 AXA Assistance USA, Inc.© 2024 All Rights Reserved.